Islam in Afghanistan: Radicalization and NATO presence

 In the fall of 1994 a group called the Taliban came forth vowing to cleanse the nation of warlords and criminals.
 Their intention was to create a "pure" Islamic government subject to their own strict interpretations of the Shariah.
 Many Pakistani politicians supported the Taliban, including Sami ul Haq who is regarded as the Father of the Taliban.
 A number of its leaders were one-time mujahideen members, but the bulk of their forces were young Afghan refugees trained in Pakistani madrassas (religious schools), especially those run by the Jamiat-e Ulema-e Islam Pakistan, the aggressively conservative Pakistani political religious party headed by Maulana Fazlur Rahman, arch rival of Qazi Hussain Ahmad, leader of the equally conservative Jamaat-e-Islami and longtime supporter of the mujahideen.

 Headquartered in Kandahar, mostly Pashtuns from the rural areas, and from the top leadership down to the fighting militia characteristically in their thirties or forties and even younger, the Taliban swept the country.
-In September 1996 they captured Kabul and ruled over most of Afghanistan by 2001.
+In September 1996 they captured Kabul and established the first iteration of thr Islamic Emirate of Afghanistan which existed until 2001.
 The meteoric take over went almost unchallenged.
 Arms were collected and security was established.
-At the same time, acts committed for the purpose of enforcing the Shariah included public executions of murderers, stoning for adultery, amputation for theft, a ban on all forms of gambling such as kite flying, chess and cockfights, prohibition of music and videos, proscriptions against pictures of humans and animals, and an embargo on women's voices over the radio.
+At the same time, acts committed for the purpose of enforcing the Shariah included public executions of murderers, stoning for adultery, amputation for theft, a ban on all forms of recreation such as kite flying, chess and cockfights, prohibition on all forms of entertainment like cinema, television, and music, proscriptions against pictures of humans and animals, and an embargo on women's voices over the radio.
 Women were to remain as invisible as possible, behind the veil, in purdah in their homes, and dismissed from work or study outside their homes.
 They were toppled by a combined Afghan-NATO military force in late 2001.
-Majority of them escaped to neighboring Pakistan from where they launched insurgency against the current NATO-backed Afghan government.
-Peace negotiations between the Taliban and the Afghan government was ongoing as of 2013.
+The majority of them escaped to neighboring Pakistan from where they launched an insurgency against the current NATO-backed Afghan government.
+Peace negotiations between the Taliban and the Afghan government were ongoing as of 2013.

+By 2021, however, the Taliban returned to power and re-established the Islamic Emirate of Afghanistan with similarly restrictive legislation like the first incarnation.